Bad Monkey (novel)

-Bad Monkey is a 2013 novel by Carl Hiaasen.
+Bad Monkey is a 2013 satirical crime fiction novel by American author Carl Hiaasen.
+A television adaptation starring Vince Vaughn began airing on Apple TV+ in 2024.

+A sequel, Razor Girl, was published in 2016.

 Plot summary

 In mid-July, a sportfisherman tourist off the Florida Keys reels in a severed human arm.
-Monroe County Sheriff Sonny Summers, who is hyper-sensitive to any publicity threat to the Keys' tourist trade, asks a former detective named Andrew Yancy to transport the arm to Miami immediately and ensure that any investigation is handled by the Dade County authorities.
-In Miami, Yancy meets Dr. Rosa Campesino, the Assistant Dade County coroner.
-As he predicted, she tells him there is not enough evidence to connect the severed arm with any unsolved crimes in Dade County.
-Yancy's colleague Rogelio Burton advises him to drop the arm on the roadside on his way home, but Yancy rebelliously decides to keep it preserved in his home's freezer.
+Monroe County Sheriff Sonny Summers, who is hyper-sensitive to any threat to the Keys' tourist trade, asks former detective Andrew Yancy to transport the arm to Miami and ensure that any investigation is handled by the Dade County authorities.
+In Miami, Yancy meets Dr. Rosa Campesino, the Assistant Dade County coroner, who tells him there is not enough evidence to connect the severed arm with any unsolved crimes in Dade County.
+Yancy's colleague Rogelio Burton advises him to drop the arm on the roadside on his way home, but he rebelliously decides to keep it preserved in his freezer.

-Yancy is currently on suspension, having assaulted the husband of his lover, Bonnie Witt, and is forced to work as a Health Inspector for the Department of Hotels and Restaurants.
-During their last night together, before she and her husband move to Sarasota, Bonnie confesses that her real name is Plover Chase, and she is a fugitive from Oklahoma, a former high school teacher indicted for extorting sex from one of her underage students in exchange for giving him good grades in her AP English class.
-She jumped bail and moved to Florida under her assumed name, where she met her husband.
+Yancy is currently on suspension, having assaulted the husband of his lover Bonnie Witt, and is forced to work as a health inspector for the Department of Hotels and Restaurants.
+During their last night together before she moves to Sarasota with her husband, Bonnie confesses that she is really Plover Chase, a former Oklahoma high school teacher indicted for extorting sex from one of her underage students in exchange for giving him good grades.
+"Bonnie" jumped bail and moved to Florida under her assumed name, eventually meeting her husband.

-A woman, Eve Stripling, returns from a vacation in Europe and reports her husband, Nicholas "Nick" Stripling, missing.
+A woman named Eve Stripling returns from a European vacation and reports her husband, Nicholas "Nick" Stripling, missing.
 A DNA test quickly matches the severed arm with Nick, who Eve says likely died in a boating accident.
-A funeral is held for him and his arm is buried.
-However, Yancy becomes suspicious at Eve's lack of grief, and more suspicious when Caitlin, Nick's daughter and Eve's step-daughter, angrily insists that Eve killed her father for his money.
+A funeral is held for Nick in which his arm is buried.
+However, Yancy becomes suspicious at Eve's lack of grief, which mounts when Caitlin, Nick's daughter and Eve's stepdaughter, angrily insists that Eve killed her father for his money.